Retford Golf Course - Health & Safety Information

 - Bassetlaw Hospital, call 01909 500990

 Retford Golf Club boasts lovely scenery and wildlife that has no respect for health and safety and like many other golf courses, there are always dangers associated with animal burrows, ditches and slippery banks.
 Persons playing or walking on the course do so AT THEIR OWN RISK and must not do anything to jeopardize the safety of themselves or others.
+There are public rights of way and permitted access routes across the course, regularly used by the general public.
 All players are expected to adopt golfing etiquette by not playing a golf shot if there is the remotest chance of injuring someone, or by walking in front of a fellow competitor or partner prior to them playing a shot.

 The Club's First Aiders are: